redhotvengeance/compiln/README.md

 compiln plugins require three methods to be defined.
 These methods should be made available by adding them to `module.exports`:

 * `module.exports.detect` - Should return an array of extensions.
 These are the extensions that the source files possess.
 The extensions **should not** include the dot (ie. `coffee`).
 * `module.exports.ext` - Should return a string of the destination extension - the extension the source files will compile into.
 This **should not** include the dot (ie. `js`).
+If the plugin will compile into the same format as the source file, return `null` and compiln will use the extensions declared in `module.exports.detect`.
-* `module.exports.compile` - Accepts two parameters: `file` and `options`. `file` is the source file path. `options` will contain any options passed when the plugin is passed to compiln.
-This method should load the source file (ie. via `fs.readFileSync`) and return the compiled data.
+* `module.exports.compile` - Accepts three parameters: `file`, `options`, and `callback`. `file` is the source file path. `options` will contain any options passed when the plugin is passed to compiln. `options.versionedFile` is automatically included in all plugin `options` - this can be used to pass the `versionedFile` helper to the third-party compiler.
+The `compile` method should load the source file (ie. via `fs.readFileSync`) and return the compiled data.

 The [wiki](https://github.com/redhotvengeance/compiln/wiki) keeps a list of available plugins.
 If you contribute a plugin, add it to the list so others can find it too.